nlieurance/fastapi-blog/README.md

 # The payload is the content of your blog post, organized into three JSON key/value pairs
 payload = {
-    "title": "One more additional post",
+    "title": "Read This Amazing Post",
-    "content": "This is yet another post from example2.py", "published": True
+    "content": "This post may be short.
+But it's also super great!", "published": True
 }